Core

 Section titled “How It Works”- Add the Manual Run trigger as the starting node of your workflow

-- Click the “Run” button in the workflow UI to start an execution
+- Click the “Run” button in the workflow UI, or invoke the

 Configuration